lhermann/langify-docs/authorization.md

 ## :small_blue_diamond: Reputation

-Each user has a score we call :small_blue_diamond: reputation.Here is a list where to gain or loose it.
+Each user has a score we call :small_blue_diamond: reputation.
+Here is a list where to gain or loose it:

 ### Gain and loose :small_blue_diamond: